 The guys below may be trending hotter, but Tampa’s young shortstop still shits atop the prospect rankings.

-Hottest Baseball Rookie Cards 2020: Prospects
+Hottest Baseball Rookie Cards 2021: Prospects

-2020 Bowman Chrome Jasson Dominguez (Buy on eBay)
+2020 Bowman Chrome Jasson Dominguez (Check Price)

 Jasson Dominguez is regarded as one of the most valuable prospects in all of baseball.
 Therefore, it’s no surprise to see his name appear on this list.
 As far as the cards go, Bowman Chrome leads the way (as they will with all the prospects on this list).
 As far as value goes, some of the less common refractors are selling or almost $10,000.
 Meanwhile, you can get one of the more common editions for just a $100 investment.

-2020 Bowman Chrome Luisangel Acuna (Buy on eBay)
+2020 Bowman Chrome Luisangel Acuna (Check Price)

 While most don’t think he has the all-out superstar potential as his big bro, he’s gaining the attention of plenty of early investors.
 Is it because of his name?
 Or is it his raw talent?
 Either way, it’s happening and you may not want to be left out of the cold.
 Just like with Dominguez, his top cards from this set approach $10,000 while the more common can go for as little as $100 a pop (and less but we’re not focused on $5 cards here).